 Academic, need-based scholarship students are not the only ones impacted by the amended kiddie tax.
 College athletes on full scholarships, which include money for housing and other non-tuition expenses, are also impacted by the kiddie tax changes, many of whom, of course, come from economically disadvantaged families.
-Overall, based on Department of Education data, the increased tax on scholarship/grant aid could affect nearly 1.4 million students and their families.
+Based on Department of Education data, the increased tax on scholarship/grant aid could affect nearly 1.4 million students and their families.

 The problems caused by the change to the kiddie tax extend beyond higher education.
-We understand that some "Gold Star" families receiving survivor benefits and some Native American children receiving tribal payments also are affected.
-The provisions incorporated into the SECURE Act will rectify those issues as well
+We understand from news reports that some "Gold Star" families receiving survivor benefits also are affected.